Average read time: 16 minutes

 We use paper and board for items like folding cartons, customer packaging, aseptic cartons and ice cream sticks.

-Through the Global Traceability System, we contact our estimated 320 suppliers with a questionnaire to collect information on volumes, sustainability status and traceability to the country level on a quarterly basis.
+Through the Global Traceability Solutions system, we contact our estimated 320 suppliers with a quarterly questionnaire to collect information on volumes, sustainability status and traceability to the country level.
+Since 2021, we have also requested mill origin as part of the disclosure, effectively achieving traceability to the mill (TTM) for paper and board.

 We are the world's biggest tea company, buying around 10% of the world’s black tea.
 We source tea from our own tea estates, our suppliers or from smallholder farmers around the world.
 This means we support the livelihoods of more than 1 million people in 21 countries.